 You can play lower-end games like Clash Royale, 8 Ball Pool, and Subway Surfers on the Nord N100 with few issues.
 However, higher-end 3D titles like Real Racing and Fortnite struggle on the limited hardware.
 The OnePlus Nord N100 is not a gaming phone.

 On a final note, the OnePlus Nord N100 does not support 5G.
-If you want a budget 5G phone from OnePlus you’d need to look at the OnePlus Nord N10 or the main OnePlus Nord.
+If you want a budget 5G phone from OnePlus, you’d need to look at the OnePlus Nord N10 or the new successor in the OnePlus Nord N200.

 Battery: Excellent endurance